Even in the current high-demand property market, the average house sale takes more than 6 months to complete.

 Your choice of estate agent and solicitor has the potential to have a big impact on the speed of your sale.

 If you want to attract a quick offer, you need to ensure your estate agent is proactive and responsive to enquiries from potential buyers.
-Once you’ve accepted an offer on your property, your solicitor will take over managing the sale through to completion.
+I’m very satisfied with my estate agents in Alcaidesa Spain.
+Once you’ve accepted an offer on your property, your solicitor will take over managing the sale, from land surveying through to completion.
 A great solicitor will keep everything moving forward and proactively chase all the parties involved to ensure the sale completes as quickly as possible.

 Ask about your buyer’s circumstances